Probate in Arkansas

 - Any individually owned money or bank accounts with no payable on death (POD) or transfer on death (TOD) designation;

-- Any life insurance, brokerage account, or retirement account with no beneficiary designation.
+- Some life insurance policies, brokerage accounts, or retirement accounts with no beneficiary designation.

 - Assets that an individual owned jointly with another person (joint rights of survivorship, joint tenants, tenants by the entirety);